Closed Circuit Television (CCTV) Monitoring and Recording:

 - Investigation of criminal activity, especially as it relates to the safety of responding officers.

-Public Safety management and Communication Center supervisors will assure responsible and proper camera monitoring practices.
+Public Safety management and supervisors along with Communication Center staff will assure responsible and proper camera monitoring practices.

 Staff involved in video monitoring will be appropriately trained and supervised in the responsible use of this technology.